 Inventory consists primarily of material supplies, which are consumed in the performance of testing services and charged to 'Direct costs and expenses'.
-Inventory is stated at cost and reported within 'Other current assets' in the condensed balance sheets and was \$1.2 million and \$1.4 million for both the periods ended March 31, 2024 June 30, 2024 and December 31, 2023, respectively.
-The Company recorded a reserve for excess inventory of \$0.1 million for both the periods ended March 31, 2024 June 30, 2024 and December 31, 2023, respectively.
-During the three six months ended March 31, 2024 June 30, 2024 and 2023, the Company recorded an insignificant amount and \$0.1 million, respectively, to the condensed statement of operations for excess and obsolete inventory.
+Inventory is stated at cost and reported within 'Other current assets' in the condensed balance sheets and was \$1.2 million and \$1.4 million for the periods ended June 30, 2024 as of September 30, 2024 and December 31, 2023, respectively.
+The Company recorded a reserve for excess inventory of zero and \$0.1 million for the periods ended June 30, 2024 as of September 30, 2024 and December 31, 2023, respectively.
+During the six nine months ended June 30, 2024 September 30, 2024 and 2023, the Company recorded an insignificant amount and \$0.1 million, respectively, to the condensed statement statements of operations for excess and obsolete inventory.